Abinaya102/VSDSquadron-internship/README.md

 # TASK 3
 Task 3 is to compile the C code and find the spike simpulation and further we have to compare the   -Ofast   and   -O1 conditions seperately.
-The entire process of task 3 id basically to debug using spike command.
+The entire process of task 3 is basically to debug using spike command.

 STEP 1:
 The first step is to compile the C code using "gcc clockcycledivider.c" and  "./a.out" command and compile the same code in RISC-V GCC compiler using